Having high quality backlinks is one of the building blocks of any SEO strategy.

 A few years ago, it was simpler since, as we said, Google used to display a page’s PR score.
 But as we mentioned last week, that is no longer the case.

-There are several tools and methods that deal specifically with backlinks.
+There are several tools and methods that deal specifically with backlinks and provide link profile analysis.
 Some are free, and others cost money.
 A quick Google search and some decent consumer research should give you a few good examples.

 Most deal with various metrics to determine a website’s value as an alternative to the now-hidden PR score, just to give you a clue whether that backlink is worth pursuing.